Mailing List Sign Up

 You have the right to request that we take reasonable measures to restrict, correct or delete any information that you contest is inaccurate.

-You also have the right to have information erased when it is no longer necessary for our purposes.
+You also have the right to have your personal information erased when it is no longer necessary for our purposes.
 Where information has been unlawfully processed, you have a right to its restriction or erasure.
 You also have the right to object to certain types of processing on grounds relating to your particular situation and the right to data portability of certain information.

 If our processing is based on your consent, you have the right to withdraw your consent and have the data erased by contacting us using the information below.